Baby (2015 Hindi film): Ban in Pakistan

 Baby was banned in Pakistan by the censor boards in Islamabad and Karachi, which said that "it portrays a negative image of Muslims and the negative characters in the film also have Muslim names".

 Box office

 Bollywood Hungama estimated the opening day at ₹9.3 crore.
 International Business Times said the film had "tremendous growth" over the weekend and that its first weekend total was ₹36.07 crore.

-Prequel and spin-offs
+Spin-offs

-A prequel titled Naam Shabana was released on 31 March 2017.
+A spin-off titled Naam Shabana was released on 31 March 2017.
 The film features Tapsee Pannu as Shabana Khan in the lead and Akshay Kumar in an extended cameo role.
 Neeraj Pandey is planning four more spin-offs based on different characters from the film.

 Game

 Baby: The Game, an official game based on this film has been released by Vroovy, for Android mobile phone users.